Fractional CFO · Nonprofit Sector

 With a solid foundation in place, we shift to forward-looking work — multi-year modeling, cash flow strategy, scenario planning, and the financial narrative that supports your mission.

-Each engagement is shaped around what your organization actually needs — not a fixed package designed for someone else's problem.
+Each engagement is a defined scope with a clear deliverable — shaped around what your organization actually needs, not a fixed package designed for someone else's problem.

-Reconciling accounts, clarifying fund allocations, fixing reporting templates, and establishing a reliable close process.
+For organizations with capable people and genuine mission, but financial processes that have not kept pace.
+I work through the backlog, reconcile accounts, clarify fund allocations, rebuild reporting templates, and establish a reliable month-end rhythm your team can sustain.
 The foundational work that makes every other financial conversation more productive.

-Reporting that board members actually understand and trust.
-I translate financial data into strategic narrative — connecting the numbers to your mission and the decisions that need to be made.
+Board members who receive better information make better decisions.
+I translate your financial data into clear, narrative-driven reports that connect the numbers to your mission and the decisions that need to be made.
+Reporting your board actually understands, trusts, and acts on.

-Annual budgets that reflect your strategic priorities — built with your leadership team, not handed down.
+Annual budgets that reflect your strategic priorities, built with your leadership team, not handed down.
 Realistic, defensible, and credible to the funders and board members who scrutinize them.
+A budget that tells a story about where your organization is going, not just what last year cost.

 "A nonprofit's financial picture doesn't just inform decisions —